vic-mo/go-monkey/README.md

-# go-monkey-interpreter
+# go-monkey

-A golang interpreter for the Monkey language.
+Golang interpreter and compiler for the Monkey language.